 The National Association of Insurance Commissioners (NAIC) also has a free Life Insurance Policy Locator Service that can help you find your lost annuity policy.
 The tool allows users to access and search for collective records overseen by the NAIC.

 According to the NAIC, once a request is made, the organization contacts participating companies to search their records.
 If anything turns up, the insurance company will alert you.

-The policy locator is a handy tool — but it isn’t perfect.
+The policy locator is a useful tool — but it isn’t perfect.
 Insurance companies participate on a voluntary basis, and even if a policy or annuity contract is located, it may take up to 90 business days before the company contacts you.

-You Found Your Money: Now What?
+You Found Your Annuity Policy, Now What?